serbaut/go-mysql/README.md

 ### About Time

-A zero time.Time argument to Query/Exec is treated as a mysql zero datetime (0000-00-00 00:00:00).
+A zero time.Time argument to Query/Exec is treated as a MySQL zero datetime (0000-00-00 00:00:00).
 A MySQL zero datetime is returned as a Go zero time.